top of page

 “Learn to do right; seek justice.
 Defend the oppressed.”
 (Isaiah 1:17)

-Click here for a short video about the origins of TPA.
+Click here to find a short video about the ORIGINS of TPA.